To adhere to convention or to boldly go against tradition? That was the question facing this Napa Valley startup.

 To do that, you have to take inventory of what’s “the norm” in your category.
 Without that knowledge, you’re going blind.

 But how far do you need to go for it to really work?
-“Can’t I just stick by big toe in the pond of expectation and rebellion to ‘try’ it out?”
+“Can’t I just stick my big toe in the shallow end of the pond (of expectation and rebellion) to ‘try’ it out?”
+Not really.
+Rebellion has a definite element of courage.

 In the words of Yoda, “There is no try.
 There is only do.”
 Really?
 Yes.
 Really.